Cost of living · Orlando, Florida · 2026

 How much does housing cost in Orlando?

 A 2-bedroom apartment in Orlando costs approximately $1,972 per month based on HUD Fair Market Rent data.
-Housing makes up about 23% of the total monthly budget.
+At about 46% of the monthly needs budget, housing is the largest cost category here.

 Is Orlando more expensive than the national average?